uix5/info-inpdir/README.md

     |    4 | Slave Number
     |   88 | Zeros / Garbage

-Send by a slave upon switching input focus to another slave or to the master by pressing the appropriate hotkey(s).
+Send by a master upon switching input focus to another slave or to the master by pressing the appropriate hotkey(s).

-The `Slave Number` field is used by the master to identify from which slave the transition originated.
-See *0x03 - Cursor Enter* for more information.
+Unsure why the `Slave Number` field is sent by the master.
+See *0x02 - Input Event* for more information on this field.